increpare/oeuf-documentation/map-editor-tutorial.md

 ---

-## 9. Level file format specs
+## 10. Level file format specs

 Oeuf stores its levels as plaintext, with space-separated values.
 Each line starts with a token which indicates the type of data stored, and then information about it.
-This is not a comperhensive spec, the idea is to give you enough to get started parsing/generating if you want to.
+This is not a comprehensive spec, the idea is to give you enough to get started parsing/generating if you want to.
 Happy to explain more if you want to know more.
 Just drop me an email.

 - **version** VERSION_NUMBER
     - **VERSION_NUMBER** : the version number of the level file format.
 - **voxels** voxelcount : how many voxels are in the level.
 - **vx** A B C D E F G H I
     - **vx** : "this is a voxel"
     - **A** : 1 if what follows is an absolute coordinate, or 0 if given relative to the last-specified coordinate (saves file size a lot!)
-    - **BCD** : (x,y,z) coordiante of voxel (either absolute or relative depending on above)
+    - **BCD** : (x,y,z) coordinates of voxel (either absolute or relative depending on above)
     - **E** : block shape index
     - **FG** : tilemap coordinates
     - **H** : rotation encoded as (rot + vflip * 4) (vflip = if vertically flipped)